MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ### Explore the Teams Toolkit task pane

-You can explore UI elements from task pane in the Teams Toolkit.
-Task pane appears after creating an app using Teams Toolkit.
+You can explore the available functionalities from the Teams Toolkit task pane.
+The task pane appears only after you have created an app project using Teams Toolkit.
 The following video helps you to learn about the process of creating a new Teams app:

    :::image type="content" source="../assets/videos/javascript-bot-app1_1.gif" alt-text="Create a Teams app":::

-After creating a new Teams app, the directory structure of the app appears in the left panel and the **`README`** file in the right panel.
+After creating a new Teams app project, the directory structure of the app appears in the left panel and the **`README`** file in the right panel.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/first-page_1.png" alt-text="First page of Teams Toolkit" lightbox="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/first-page_1.png":::

-Let's take a tour of the Teams Toolkit UI.
+Let's take a tour of the Teams Toolkit.

  In Visual Studio Code activity bar, the following icons are relevant to the Teams Toolkit: